LongAtGitHub/Green-Quant-Book-Solution-Guide/my-website/docs/chapter-2/section-2/2-birthday-problem.md

 <details>
   <summary>Hint 1</summary>

-  There are 3 sequences that eliminate the birthday candidates
+  There are 3 mentioned dialogs that eliminate the birthday candidates in sequence.
 </details>

 <details>